 Hinges: How thick and heavy duty are the hinges on cabinet doors?
 Are the hinges visible or hidden?
 Hidden hinges look clean, modern and more sophisticated while visible hinges look more “country” and have an 80’s retro feel.
 Do the hinges close softly with a gentle push or do the doors “bang” against the cabinet when closed?
 Are the hinges adjustable?
 Smaller, lighter hinges will not stand up to everyday use.
 More features and rugged construction translate into more expense.

-Bed assembly: How are the side rails mounted to the headboard and foot board and can the construction withstand multiple moves?
-Interlocking systems that use dowels with a threaded bolt are sturdier and will out perform “L” brackets with screws that bore directly into the wood, particularly if repeated assembly and disassembly has occurred.
+Bed assembly: How are the side rails mounted to the headboard and foot board?
+Can the construction withstand multiple moves?
+Interlocking systems that use dowels with a threaded bolt are sturdier and will out perform “L” brackets with screws that bore directly into the wood.
+This is particularly true if repeated assembly and disassembly has occurred.
 The dowel and bolt system is more costly but is easier to “keep square” when installing.